2025 NCAA Division III women's basketball tournament

-The 2025 NCAA Division III women's basketball tournament was the tournament hosted by the NCAA to determine the national champion of Division III women's college basketball among its member programs in the United States, culminating the 2024–25 season.
-It again featured a field of 64 teams.
+The 2025 NCAA Division III women's basketball tournament was the 42nd annual tournament hosted by the NCAA to determine the national champion of Division III women's college basketball among its member programs in the United States, culminating the 2024–25 season.
+It featured a field of 64 teams.

-The first four rounds were played on campus sites, and the national semifinals and finals were held at the Cregger Center at Roanoke College in Salem, Virginia, from March 20–22, 2025.
+The first four rounds were played on campus sites frmo March 7–15, and the national semifinals and finals were held at the Cregger Center at Roanoke College in Salem, Virginia, from March 20–22.

 NYU won their second-straight title, third overall, and finished the season with a perfect 31–0 record.

 Qualifying

 A total of sixty-four bids were available for the tournament: Forty-three (43) automatic bids—awarded to the champions of the forty-three NCAA Division III conferences guaranteed a spot in the tournament and twenty-one (21) at-large bids to the highest rated programs that failed to win their respective leagues.
 The number of automatic bids increased by one this year due to the Collegiate Conference of the South getting an automatic bid.